SoftBank Vision Fund, Saudi Arabia to create world's biggest solar power firm

 The final investment total for the 200 GW of generation, including the solar panels, battery storage and a manufacturing facility for panels in Saudi Arabia, will eventually total around $200 billion, he said.

-Last May, SoftBank announced it raised over $93 billion for the Vision Fund, the world’s largest private equity fund with backers including Saudi Arabia’s sovereign wealth fund, Apple and Foxconn, formally known as Hon Hai Precision Industry.
+Last May, SoftBank announced it raised over $93 billion for the Vision Fund, the world’s largest private equity fund with backers including Saudi Arabia’s sovereign wealth fund, Apple and Foxconn, formally known as Hon Hai Precision Industry (2317.TW).

 In October, SoftBank Group Corp said it will work with Saudi Arabia on the development of “Neom”, a new business and industrial city in the country.